Cisco IOS and NX-OS Software Release Families

 The following communications from Cisco do require customers to evaluate the impact of the underlying problem on their networks and take appropriate action:

-Cisco IOS Software Packaging consists of eight packages for Cisco routers (See Figure 8).
+Cisco IOS Software Packaging consists of eight packages for Cisco routers (see Figure 8).
 This packaging scheme was introduced in the Cisco IOS Software 12.3 mainline train and was later used in other trains as well.
-For additional information on Cisco IOS Software packaging see the Cisco IOS Packaging Customer Q&A
+For additional information about Cisco IOS Software packaging, see Cisco IOS Packaging Customer Q&A.

 Figure 8.
 Cisco IOS Software Packaging for Cisco Routers and Switches